When you drive fifteen kilometers west of Drumheller on the

 to tour the canyon from above.

 This photo is looking north from the South Viewpoint, not far from the highway.
-This was a wet year, so the grass is green rather than brown.

 to map with links